NOTE: This item is custom-printed to order (click for more details).

 This tract is taken from the epilogue of a self-published book I wrote that is on Amazon (title: “Reconciled”).
 It is the very personal story of how my life was changed when I knelt down and looked up for help from above.
 The front cover of this tract is the front cover of the book—it is from a painting my wife Joanne made recalling a special part of that story.
 The epilogue, the last chapter of the book, is my best attempt to date to share the Gospel—the Good News—the most important issue of life that we can engage in.
 If you grasp and respond to it, my purpose in writing my story is fulfilled.
 My desire was and is that you be saved, born again, that the Lord would show Himself to you, and that you would come to know who He is.

 Now I understand that I am a sinner, weakened in my very nature, doing wrong things before God and therefore separated in relationship from Him by that wrongdoing.
 It started with everyone’s grandfather and grandmother, Adam and Eve.
 They were judged when they disobeyed God, when they sinned, and ate of the forbidden fruit.
 Mankind fell from a perfect state and was removed from a perfect place.
 Like our ancient grandparents, in my life I too had sinned and disobeyed God’s commands.
 We all have, and because God is just and holy, I was under His judgment for that wrongdoing.
-The judgment of sin is death, not just physical death, but spiritual death as well and it is for eternity.
+The judgment of sin is death, not just physical death, but spiritual death as well, and it can be for eternity.
 There is a Hell to pay for continued, willful rejection of God.
-Some would like to water down statements like that, but you really can’t.
+Some would like to water down statements like these, but you really can’t.

 My sin necessitated a punishment and I had to come to grips with that.
 God loved me, but I was not okay before Him and nothing I could do on my own could cleanse me permanently.
 I needed help—some way to save me from sin’s effect.
 I was lost, but God did not leave me in my helpless condition but came to earth Himself in the flesh, just like us.
 And Jesus, without sin and being God, took the punishment I deserved when He went to the Cross.
 The just judgment God required Jesus took on Himself, dying the most horrible of deaths by crucifixion.
 God’s love and justice were both displayed that day.
 Christ satisfied justice by taking the penalty for my sin.
 When He died in my place, my judgment for my sins died with Him.
 His love for me was demonstrated to the fullest.
 He provided the permanent remedy for sin that I could never provide for myself.